mckayav3/Module7_Challenge/README.md

-# Module7_Challenge: Web Application for an ETF Analyzer
+# Module 7 Challenge: Web Application for an ETF Analyzer

 This application utilizes SQL, Python and Voila to analyze a fintech ETF.
 The web application will give the daily returns of the ETF stocks individually and as a whole portfolio.
 The information that we gain from the analysis is then displayed through data visualizations using hvplot.